tundish/turberfield-utils/turberfield/utils/doc/expert.rst

 Using an Expert subclass
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Turberfield defines a three-stage process for setting up Expert objects
+Turberfield defines a four-stage process for setting up Expert objects,
-and running them.
-There are particular conventions around:
+running them, and checking their results.
+There are particular conventions
+around:

 * Configuration_
 * Instantiation_
 * Invocation_
+* Inspection_

 .. automodule:: turberfield.utils.expert